Enemy Entity

 You can optionally change the color of your Enemy if you would like by selecting the newly-created AxisAlignedRectangle and setting its color to Red.

 Entities such as Enemy are usually added directly to levels such as Level1.
-Note that it is possible to add Entities in may ways including through Tiled and directly in code, but we will be adding an instance directly in the FlatRedBall Editor.
+Note that it is possible to add Entities in more ways including through Tiled and directly in code, but we will be adding an instance directly in the FlatRedBall Editor.

 Note that the EnemyList object is defined in GameScreen, but it is also accessible in all levels, such as Level1.